 The preparation of the annual financial statements necessitates the use of estimates, assumptions and judgements that affect the reported amounts in the statement of financial position and the statement of profit or loss and other comprehensive income.
 Where appropriate, details of estimates are presented in the accompanying notes to the consolidated annual financial statements.
 All monetary information and figures presented in these annual financial statements are stated in millions of Rand (R'million), unless otherwise indicated.
+This has changed from the prior year annual financial statements where figures were presented in thousands of Rands (R'000) to align with the group reporting guidelines.

-Where presentation has changed from prior periods, it was changed with the objective to align the presentation of financial information between OUTsurance Group Limited (OGL) and OUTsurance Holdings Limited (OHL) to best reflect the nature of the relevant activities entered into by OGL.
+Where presentation has changed from prior periods, it was changed with the objective to align the presentation of financial information between OGL and OHL to best reflect the nature of the relevant activities entered into by OGL.

-All significant accounting policies are contained in note 44.
+All significant accounting policies are contained in note 43.
 Only accounting policies relating to transactions occurring in the current and prior financial year have been included.